 The U.S. Dollar, represented by the iconic dollar sign, is the world’s largest reserve currency, accounting for 59% of global foreign exchange reserves.

-Many consider it one of the world’s strongest and safest currencies.
-The dollar sign ranks among the most widely recognized currency symbols, especially in English-speaking countries and much of Latin America.
+It is often considered one of the world’s strongest and safest currencies.
+The dollar sign is among the most widely recognized currency symbols, especially in English-speaking countries and much of Latin America.

 The U.S. dollar has been the principal reserve currency since the end of World War II.
 It is the most widely used for international trade.
 The USA’s most important trading partners include Canada, Mexico, China, Japan, and the E.U.
 In digital fonts and typography, the dollar sign is represented by the Unicode character U+0024.